Use current location

 You must take your vehicle to a quality Texas tire shop, or another experienced repair center, for them to be properly aligned.

-There are three basic ways that tires can be misaligned.
+There are three basic ways that tires and wheels can be misaligned.

 Camber describes whether the tires are pointing inward or outward when viewed from the front of the vehicle.
 Any camber, positive or negative, will harm your tires and your driving experience.
 In particular, camber tends to cause tires to wear unevenly, putting too much pressure on one edge of the tire while taking weight off the other.